Ytyk-Kyuyol: Etymology

 It is named for a nearby lake, whose name literally means "sacred lake" in the Yakut language.
+It is one of the few Russian words that begin with Ы.

 History

 Ytyk-Kyuyol became the administrative center of the newly created Alexeyevsky District in 1930.
 The district was given its present name (after the Tatta River) in 1990.

 Ytyk-Kyuyol is often affected by flooding, most recently on May 20, 2007, when 873 houses were submerged and more than 3,000 people had to be evacuated.

 Economy

 An agricultural center, Ytyk-Kyuyol has developed cattle and horse breeding industries; growing of potatoes and other vegetables is also common.
 There is also some timber production.

 Ytyk-Kyuyol is located on the R504 Kolyma Highway, allowing road access to Yakutsk.

 Demographics

 Ethnic Yakuts make up over 95% of the population.

 Education

 There are two middle-grade schools, a gymnasium, a music school, and a sports school, as well as the literary-artistic museum-reserve "Tatta".